 Given the history of politicians governing… we can probably predict its future.

 With all this accumulated experience of ‘government’ be it in France or worldwide… what alternatives are left?
 Why have governmental practices–no matter where they are on the spectrum–not worked?
 Why haven’t they rendered real peace and prosperity to the populations over which they reign?

 Is there an alternative that politicians are not in a position to discover and propose?
 Stay with The Explanation as it unfolds and reveals the possibilities.
 These are part of the big questions in life that need answers.
 Your comments are welcome and you can request the pdf document Answering the Big Questions in Life.

 Dig Deeper into The Explanation

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, Beyond French Politics — What it Really Reveals
+Please use the Social Network links just below to share this information from The Explanation, Beyond French Politics — What it Really Reveals